Date of Award

 Findings from the interviews and classroom observations highlighted some differences among the moderate and high frequency users in terms of how they guide their classes - teacher direction and student exploration - and the level of direction they provide to their students when working with graphing calculators.
 In terms of classroom dynamics, I found that classes taught by high frequency users seemed to involve more student exploration than those taught by moderate frequency users.
 I also found that when lessons were characterized by teacher direction, the graphing calculator was used as a computational tool and when lessons were characterized by student exploration, the graphing calculator was used as a visualizing tool and checking tool.

 Molenje, Levi, "High School Teachers' Use of Graphing Calculators When Teaching Linear and Quadratic Functions: Professed Beliefs and Observed Practice" (2012).
 Teaching and Leadership - Dissertations.
-Paper 239.
+239.